What Happened to Mountain Man John Denver?

 YouTube / Alpha11

 In 1969 he released his first album Rhymes and Reason’s under RCA Records.
 “Take Me Home Country Roads” was released in 1971 and was his first million selling single.
 Rocky Mountain High was his follow up album in 1972.
 His Greatest Hit’s album followed and was one of the best selling albums ever for RCA Records with sells over 10 million copies sold.
-Unfortunately, he was still underrated even after being awarded Entertainer of The Year by the Country Music Awards in 1975.
+Unfortunately, he was still underrated despite being awarded Entertainer of The Year by the Country Music Awards in 1975.
 He was deemed as a “light-weight” by many Country Western music fans.

-One of John Denver’s truest passions was conserving wildlife and bringing light to space exploration.
-He did continue to perform and record through the 1980’s but geared his stardom towards causes greater than himself.
-Land conservation, working towards ending world hunger, and space education were his intense advocacies.
-“We can’t not do it, we must continue our exploration!”
-Denver has said about advocacy.
-In the early 1990’s he was arrested for drunk driving and was banned from flying planes.
-Despite the misfortune he was awarded for writing over 300 songs in his career during the Song Writer’s Hall of Fame in 1996.
-The following year in 1997 he wrote his last song “Yellowstone Coming Home,” for a nature series.
+Contrasting his seemingly squeaky clean image, the 1990s had a rocky start for the singer, including alcohol abuse.
+Despite the misfortune, he was awarded for writing over 300 songs in his career during the Song Writer’s Hall of Fame in 1996.
+The following year in 1997, he wrote his last song “Yellowstone Coming Home,” for a nature series.
 That same year on October 12th, he crashed a plane he was piloting- into Monterrey Bay, California.
-He received his only Grammy award posthumously for his last album “All Aboard,” a children’s album.
+The hall of famer received his only Grammy award posthumously for his last album “All Aboard”.
 John Denver’s ashes were returned to nature in The Rocky Mountains.